-Stage, mid April 2024 in GermanyGermanyGermany
+Stage, end of November 2024 in GermanyGermanyGermany

-• mid April: Camberwell Beauty (Nymphalis antiopa)
+• end of November: Camberwell Beauty (Nymphalis antiopa)

 Bremen /PicturesNA/Misc/minus_2f2f2f.png extinct

-North Rhine-Westphalia /PicturesNA/Misc/check_ce0705.png very rare
+North Rhine-Westphalia /PicturesNA/Misc/snow_16_16_ce0705.png very rare, hibernating

 /PicturesNA/ButterflyLogos/Nymphalis_antiopa_logo_36_26.png

-Butterfly
+Butterfly (hibernating)

 DE EN